sdiehl/typechecker-zoo/docs/src/coc/dependent-types.md

 ## The Limitation of Simple Types

-Traditional type systems, even  ones like System F-ω, maintain a fundamental separation between the computational world of terms and the classificatory world of types.
+Traditional type systems, even  ones like System Fω, maintain a fundamental separation between the computational world of terms and the classificatory world of types.
 Types serve as static labels that group values by their structural properties, enabling compile-time safety checks and optimization opportunities.

 ```haskell
 -- Simple types classify values statically